How Contractors Should Hire Technical Writers Who Understand Field Work

 System Integration and Training

-2–3 weeksFinal procedures get integrated into your field management systems.
-Team training on new documentation and maintenance processes.
+2 to 3 weeksFinal procedures get integrated into your field management systems.
+The team gets trained on the new documentation and the maintenance process.

 | Segment | Price Range | Real Cost Example |